Women Over 50 Film Festival (WOFFF) is an inclusive short film festival celebrating older women in all their diversity.

 10) WOFFF is committed to making screenings and events accessible to all, including people who are D/deaf and Hard of Hearing.
 If your film is selected, you give WOFFF permission to add inclusive features, like subtitles or captions to your film if it doesn’t already have them.

-11) By submitting, you are agreeing, if your film is selected, to WOFFF screening your film at WOFFF24 an in-person festival (in a physical venue) or as part of WOFFF24 a virtual, online festival.
+11) By submitting, you agree that if your film is selected, WOFFF will screen it at WOFFF25, an in-person festival (in a physical venue), or as part of WOFFF25, a virtual, online festival.

-12) If your film is selected, you give us permission to screen your film at the WOFFF Best of the Fest tour and other WOFFF events following WOFFF 2024 until December 2025.
+12) If your film is selected, you permit us to screen your film at the WOFFF Best of the Fest tour and other WOFFF events following WOFFF25 until December 2026.

-13) A “Student Film” is one directed by a student currently in full or part-time adult education, or who has graduated in the last academic year (i.e., for WOFFF 2024 submissions, students who graduated in 2023) which complies with all the rules about film submissions.
+13) A “Student Film” is one directed by a student currently in full or part-time adult education or who has graduated in the last academic year (i.e., for WOFFF25 submissions, students who graduated in 2024) that complies with all the rules about film submissions.
 WOFFF will require proof of student status.
 Please see Custom Form for further information about student submissions and attachments you must send WOFFF.

-14) If submitted to the Student category, you must inform WOFFF of your official school, college or university email address and postal address, as well as informing WOFFF of the course and the qualification you are studying for.
+14) If submitted to the Student category, you must inform WOFFF of your official school, college or university email address and postal address.
+And you must inform WOFFF of the course and the qualification you are studying for.
 See the Custom Form for further details.

 15) WOFFF is committed to screening a diversity of older women’s voices worldwide.
 A limited bursary fund is available to assist filmmakers with their submissions fees to enable them to submit work to WOFFF.
 Since 2017 WOFFF has offered bursaries to filmmakers with work from Afghanistan, Egypt, Iran, Korea, Singapore, Sri Lanka, the USA and the UK.
 To apply for a submission bursary, please request further information by sending an email to (info[@]wofff.co.uk).